eneam/mboxviewer/ReadMe.markdown

 The LICENSE.txt file was added in v1.0.3.4 to make the licensing explicit and to synchronize the License published on Sourceforge and Github.

 Changes

 ---

+v 1.0.3.40

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests.;
+ - Ported MBox Viewer to Unicode.
+Porting required large number of code changes.
+Please report any old & new issues.;
+ - Improved handling of Unicode names of files and Gmail labels.;
+ - Enabled users to configure whether to append images at the end of viewed and printed mails.;
+ - Enhanced handling of attachments.;
+ - Fixed Gmail label sorting.;
+ - Not yet support for multiple file based session configurations.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.39

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests.;